SBCURLEY/pands-project/README.md

 ## 6.2.2 Scatter Plot

 ### Rationale:
 A scatter plot is a useful plot as it visually shows how the different variables or features in the data set correlate with one another.
-I have created two scatterplot diagrams showing the distribution of
+I have created two scatterplot diagrams showing the distribution of:

  - Sepal Length and Width
  - Petal Length and Width

 across the three species of Iris. [[31]](https://realpython.com/visualizing-python-plt-scatter/)